alanwatsonforster/glass/src/glass/aircraftdata/Vampire.md

 - 45 former Italian AF reconditioned and delivered to Egypt in 1954 (Watkins)
 - 13 former Italian AF reconditioned and delivered to Syria in 1954 (Watkins)
 - 7 former Egyptian AF delivered to Jordan in 1956
-- 13 former Egyptian AF delivered to Saudia Arabia in 1957
+- 13 former Egyptian AF delivered to Saudi Arabia in 1957

+### Vampire NF.54

+- Export version of NF.10.
+- India (39) and Italy (14) (Watkins)
+- Indian NF.54 were refurbished ex-RAF aircraft (Watkins)

 ### J28A